jonfk/recipes/baking/cake/old_fashioned_strawberry_cake.md

 I replaced a little bit of the flour with whole wheat pastry flour and it turned out pretty well.

+### Ideas to try

 Try it with nuts next time?

+Try it with cooked caramelized apples on top, kinda like an apple pie.

 ## Equipment